fkenghagho/TGLASS/README.md

-# TGLASS
+# 1. Introduction to TGLASS
 Human Motion Tracking On Smartglasses Using Built-in Sensors

-Abstract—Global Positioning Systems(GPS) have been critical in human motion tracking.
+Global Positioning Systems(GPS) have been critical in human motion tracking.
 However, their inaccessibility in indoor-environments(buildings, undersea locations...) makes them sometimes useless.
 Alternatively, external references(maps, cameras, wireless access points, laser sensors, known sensor locations...) in parallel with machine learning algorithms(artificial neuronal networks, kalman and particles filters...) are used most of the time.
 Unfortunately, such solutions cannot